totallynotcory/CS763-Project/team.md

 ### Alex - Zihao Qian

 Hello, I am Zihao Qian, first year METCS student, master in computer science.
 I have experience in HTML, CSS, JavaScript and Python flask.
 I love web development.
 Really looking forward to work with my teammates!

+### Chris Ceravolo

+Hi, I'm Chris and I'm based in NYC.
+I am in my last semester of my MSSD degree, and I am transitioning from a career in graphic design to a career in software development.
+I'm skilled with server-side development using Node.JS and creating user interfaces with HTML/CSS/JS.
+I have some experience using Vue, and I'm looking forward to adding React to my toolkit through this course.